 \begin{remark} Note that (\ref{eqn:CB08_4}) and the estimate $\dim_{\mathcal{H}} \mathcal{S} \leq m-4$ can be obtained by the work of Wang-Zhu~\cite{WZ13} and Zhang-Zhu~\cite{ZZ17}.
 Then there is an alternative approach to prove (\ref{eqn:CA25_10}), as pointed out by Guo-Phong-Song-Sturm~\cite{GPSS}.
 We emphasize that each $M_i$ in Theorem~\ref{thmin:a} may not have bounded curvature.
-Namely, it is possible that Without the bounded curvature condition, the pseudo-locality theorem is not available in the literature(c.f.
-Theorem 8.1 of Chau-Tam-Yu~\cite{CTY} and line 11 on page 365 of B.L.
-Chen~\cite{CBL07}).
+Namely, it is possible that Without the bounded curvature condition, the pseudo-locality theorem is not available in the literature (cf. Theorem 8.1 of Chau-Tam-Yu~\cite{CTY} and line 11 on page 365 of B. Chen~\cite{CBL07}).
 When $m=4$, the pseudo-locality theorem can be avoided in the proof of (\ref{eqn:CA25_10}) by using $\epsilon$-regularity of ``energy" $\int |Rm|^2$ and some a priori energy bound due to Cheeger-Naber~\cite{CN2}, as done in Haslhofer-M\"{u}ller~\cite{HM15}.
 However, such method relies heavily on the scaling invariance of $\int |Rm|^2$, which fails in general dimension. \end{remark}

-\begin{remark} If we study Ricci shrinkers nearby a given geometric object, then (\ref{eqn:PD16_1}) will be guaranteed automatically in many cases(c.f.~Proposition~\ref{prn:PE29_3}).
-From the proof of Theorem~\ref{thmin:c}, we can actually show that every cone $\R^{m}/\Gamma$ with $\Gamma \subset O(m)$ cannot be approximated by compact Ricci shrinkers(c.f.
-Corollary~\ref{cly:PC30_1}), which is conjectured to be true in Li-Wang~\cite{LWs1}.
+\begin{remark} If we study Ricci shrinkers nearby a given geometric object, then (\ref{eqn:PD16_1}) will be guaranteed automatically in many cases (cf. Proposition~\ref{prn:PE29_3}).
+From the proof of Theorem~\ref{thmin:c}, we can actually show that every cone $\R^{m}/\Gamma$ with $\Gamma \subset O(m)$ cannot be approximated by compact Ricci shrinkers(cf. Corollary~\ref{cly:PC30_1}), which is conjectured to be true in Li-Wang~\cite{LWs1}.
 We also believe that the closed manifold assumption in Theorem~\ref{thmin:c} is redundant. \end{remark}

-The important notations in this paper are listed below with pointers to their definitions. \\
+The necessary notations in this paper are listed below with pointers to their definitions. \\

 \textbf{List of notations}